 - 1. Select Find SQL. - Note: If you are creating your first search session, select Click here to start find SQL and select a connection.
 Then select Click to start finding SQL in SQL Trace. - 2.
 To conduct a search on a server for which you have previously conducted a search, select the server from the list.
-Or click Show all servers to view entire list and select the server. - .
-Then click Start a new SQL Trace search. - Or select Click to start finding SQL in SQL Trace if you have never conducted a SQL Trace search on this server. - 3.
+Or click Show all servers to view entire list and select the server. - Then click Start a new SQL Trace search. - Or select Click to start finding SQL in SQL Trace if you have never conducted a SQL Trace search on this server. - 3.
 To conduct a search on a new server, click Find SQL in another server. - a.
 Select a connection. - b.
 Select Click to start finding SQL in SQL Trace in the Find SQL from SQL Trace panel that displays. - 4.
 The Add SQL Trace Search dialog opens.
 Select a trace file or table.
-Review the following for more information:

-- You can extract SQL statements and their performance statistics from trace files or trace tables. - You can use trace templates provided by SQL Optimizer or use your own templates.
+Review the following for more information: - i Notes: - You can extract SQL statements and their performance statistics from trace files or trace tables.

 Add from Trace Files Click to add SQL from trace files.
 Add from Trace Tables Click to add SQL from trace tables.
 The Add Trace Table dialog opens.
 Select a connection.
 Connection-Select the connection where the trace table is located.
 Database-Specify the database where the trace table is located.
 Schema-Specifies the owner of the trace table.
 Then select a trace table.
 Note: Find SQL requires certain event columns in your trace in order to analyze it.
 For convenience, SQL Optimizer provides trace templates for you to use.
 These template files are located in the Find SQL - Trace Templates folder in the SQL Optimizer installation directory.
-See SQL Trace Templates on page 13 for more information.
+See SQL Trace Templates on page 12 for more information.
 Show Collect Criteria Click to filter the SQL to collect.
-You can filter by: Application Name Database Name Login Name Host Name
+You can filter by: • Application Name • Database Name • Login Name Host Name